Yanlewen/TradeTrap/README.md

 <div align="center">

-# 🛡️ Safe-TradingAgent: Can Your AI Survive the Next Market Shock?
+# 🛡️ Safe-TradingAgent: Because Stability Is the New Alpha

 When a single update can destroy your portfolio — you need a Safe-TradingAgent.